Edited from Zaporizhzhia, Ukraine

 Illustration for this report.
 Created by the editorial desk using AI.

-Additionally, participation in such prestigious events enables Ukraine to communicate through culture, supporting its authors and publishing houses while simultaneously raising awareness about the ongoing conflict initiated by Russia.
-Events like the London Book Fair are pivotal for reinforcing international ties and promoting Ukraine's rich literary heritage on a global stage.
+Participation in events like the London Book Fair allows Ukraine to communicate through culture, supporting its authors and publishing entities while raising awareness about the ongoing conflict with Russia.
+Such events are essential for reinforcing international ties and promoting Ukraine's rich literary heritage.

 Source: Ukrinform UA